shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/synchronize-your-inventory-structure.md

 ---
-Title : Synchronize Your Inventory Structure Description : lorem ipsum
+title : Synchronize Your Inventory Structure description : lorem ipsum
 ---

-# Synchronize Your Inventory Structure
+# Synchronize your inventory structure

 You should synchronize your inventory structure with Xandr on a regular basis, ideally